bharathvaj-ganesan/chargebee-nextjs-static/README.md

 If you do not want to deploy, [click here](https://github.com/jkytoela/next-startd/generate) to create a new repository with this template.

+You might need to do the following steps to customize,

+* Update the env variable `NEXT_PUBLIC_CHARGEBEE_SITE_ID` with your site id.
+* Modify the item prices in this file `utils/chargebee.ts`

 **Local Development**

 Run the following commands inside the project folder: